Manickavela/Rising_up/Symtable Project/README.md

 - Information about instances like classes,names,objects,etc

 ## Class SymTable
-  Binds Key and Value together.
+  Class SymTable binds Key and Value together along with the .

   k        : Char*